pingcap/talent-plan/courses/rust/building-blocks/bb-3.md

   about how logging works in Rust.

 - **[Reading: `slog` crate API][sl]**.
-Another popular logging crate, designed for "structured loging".
+Another popular logging crate, designed for "structured logging".
 Again, just read the crate-level docs, to compare to `log`.
 You might also want to look at ["Introduction to structured logging with slog"][sli].